infra-design/infra-view/README.md

 ### Layout

-We recommend to use `Layout` components to create your layout without direct use of `View` component.
+We recommend to use `Layout` components to create your layout without direct use of `Div` component.

 #### Flex